Seventy (LDS Church): Second Quorum of the Seventy formed

 In 1984, some seventies were appointed to the First Quorum of the Seventy who were not to serve for life, but for terms of three to five years.
 In 1989, these limited-term members were separated into a new Second Quorum of the Seventy.
 At the same time, the general practice was instituted of releasing all members of the First Quorum at the October general conference following their 70th birthdays, or earlier in the case of serious health problems.
 Some flexibility on the terms of service has emerged in recent years.

 Since 1989, members of the First and Second Quorums have continued as general authorities of the church.
 Sometimes members are called from the Second Quorum into the First Quorum.

 Since the 1976 merger of First Quorum of the Seventy, seventies are the most usual candidates to become members of the Quorum of the Twelve Apostles.
 Since 1976, three have been called as apostles who did not serve as general authority seventies prior to their call: Russell M. Nelson, Dallin H. Oaks, and David A. Bednar, Nelson and Oaks were ordained apostles in 1984 under church president Kimball and Bednar in 2004 under church president Gordon B. Hinckley.
-Additionally, having served previously as members of the First Quorum of the Seventy, both Robert D. Hales and Gary E. Stevenson were serving as the Presiding Bishop at the time of their call to the Quorum of the Twelve.
+Additionally, having served previously as members of the First Quorum of the Seventy, Robert D. Hales, Gary E. Stevenson, and Gérald Caussé were serving as the Presiding Bishop at the time of their call to the Quorum of the Twelve.